a-e-m/BalatroBuzz/README.md

-The old Lovense version is on this branch: https://github.com/a-e-m/BalatroBuzz/tree/lovense
+The old Lovense version is on this branch: https://github.com/a-e-m/BalatroBuzz/tree/lovense The main branch now has the buttplug.io integration rather than Lovense

 # BalatroBuzz
-Buttplug integration mod for Balatro
+Buttplug.io integration mod for Balatro

 # Installation